 For comparison of amino acid levels for diagnosis and monitoring of treatment for one patient in different hospitals and for use of shared reference values it is essential to have a high degree of harmonization between results of laboratories.
 Part of the schemes' design is to monitor this by calculating the Interlaboratory CV.
 This, along with the number of laboratories that submitted results is shown in the column "Data all labs" in the annual report.
-The best Interlab CV is seen for Tyrosine (8.73%).
+The Interlab CV ranges widely from the best of 8.66% for threonine to the worst of 26.9% for arginino-succinic acid.